UrszulaP/Fluffyknives/README.md

 ## Inspiration
 All of the content comes from our knives crafting work.

-All of the photos and video are my job.
+All of the photos and the video are my job.

 The app was partly based on Flask tutorial: https://www.youtube.com/watch?v=MwZwr5Tvyxo

-JS for navbar was taken from https://startbootstrap.com/ and remade.
+JS for navbar was taken from https://startbootstrap.com/ , JS for smooth scrolling was taken from https://css-tricks.com/snippets/jquery/smooth-scrolling/

 All other sources of knowledge are:
 * Python, Bootstrap, Flask framework and libraries documentations